 USHPA has sponsored a US League on XContest.org that is open to all USHPA members.
 This is an online system to track flights that occur within the competition time period.
 Pilots earn points for flights based on various calculation methods.
 Flights are submitted online based on the output of flight recorders (in IGC format from a single instrument).

 The rankings will be based on the six highest-scoring flights in the United States for each pilot.
-The rules and scoring parameters will match the world XContest for the 2017 season, with the exception of the start date.
-Flights made between March 1 and September 30, 2017 will be counted this year.
-In the future, the season will run all year long, starting on October 1 and ending on September 30, to match the World XContest and other national leagues.
+The rules and scoring parameters will match the world XContest, starting on October 1 and ending on September 30 each year.

 How to participate